parzival-space/Linux-Guides/annoyances/manjaro/mesa-nonfree.md

 ## Final notes
 Now that you have enabled the proprietary codecs in the Mesa driver, you can enjoy hardware acceleration for H264/H265 encoding and decoding on Manjaro.
-Keep in mind that using proprietary codecs can have legal implications in some regions, so make sure to consult the laws in your area.